 Discretionary.
 The board will take various factors into account when deciding on the payout of the discretionary portion of the plan applying to the Named Executive Officers.
-These factors include, but are not limited to, leadership, crisis management, succession planning, strategic planning, risk management, special projects, financial reporting, and compliance with our debt covenants.
+These factors include, but are not limited to, leadership, crisis management, succession planning, strategic planning, risk management, special projects, and financial reporting.